7 Skills That Look Amazing On A Resume

 Here’s the catch.

-If you aren’t good at time management, keep it off of your resume.
-Add some of the other important resume skills on this list to it instead.
+Keep it off your resume if you aren’t good at time management.
+Add some of the other essential resume skills to this list instead.
 While lying about your experience is bad enough, exaggerating your soft skills is just as regrettable.
 Your new boss won’t be too pleased when you can’t meet deadlines even though you said you’re good with time.

 Check out our article Increase Your Productivity With This One Awesome Tool to take charge of your time management skills.